 Mini Bio (1)

-Alaric began his career in the film and television scene as an actor at the age of seventeen.
-He was given a supporting role in a made-in-Singapore feature film called That's the Way I Like It (1998), which was personally picked up for distribution in 1998 by Harvey Weinstein, who was then still working at Miramax.
+Alaric began his career in the Singapore film and television industry as an actor at the age of seventeen when he was given a supporting role in That's the Way I Like It (1998); a Singapore feature film directed by Glen Goei, and distributed by Miramax.